 It is under these circumstances that infinity reels were created.
 Punters start off with a certain number of reels, most commonly three.
 They spin the reel and if they get a winner then another reel gets added to the game.
 If they don’t win on their next spin then the game resets to the three-by-three panel that it was before, but if they do win then another reel is added and this continues ad infinitum.

 Winning spins see the reels added to the end of the playing area time and again, so as long as you keep winning then you’ll keep having reels added to your game.
 Each specific game then has its own quirks and eccentricities, just like with any slot game that you might choose to play.
-As a result, you could end up in a situation where you get guaranteed wins for a certain number of spins, for example.
+As a result, you could end up in a situation where you potentially get wins for a certain number of spins, for example.

 Who Offers It